 When sending Looks and Explores, you can limit the size of your delivery.
 Select one of the following limit options for your data:

 - Results in Table: Data is sent as a single delivery.

 - All Results: Data is streamed (see more in this Help Center article).
 This is useful for large datasets, as it bypasses file-size, browser, and memory limitations.

 If you choose "Results in Table," Looker will obey whatever row limitations you've set up in the saved Look or the Explore.
 If you choose "All Results," Looker will return all the rows of the query, regardless of any saved Look settings, and regardless of Looker's typical 5,000 row limit.
 This can be desirable for retrieving very large datasets, but you should use caution to ensure the query is not too large for your database.

 Apply Visualization Options

-- Select Apply visualization options if you want to apply some of the visualization settings to your data delivery, causing your data delivery to appear similar to a table chart.
-Any of the following settings in the Plot and Series menus that are configured for the visualization will be applied to the data delivery:
+Select Apply visualization options to apply some of the visualization settings to your delivery, causing your delivery to appear similar to a table chart.
+Any of the following settings in the Plot, Series, and Formatting menus that are configured for the visualization will be applied to the data delivery: